 I recently interviewed some of my clients to ask them about what led them to do a boudoir session.
 Among other questions, I asked, “Was there anything that almost stopped you from wanting to celebrate yourself this way?”
-One client responded that one thing that almost stopped her was a worry that getting professional photos done of herself would make her feel like she was being vain or full of herself.
+One client said she worried that getting professional photos done of herself would make her feel like she was being vain.
+It almost stopped her from doing her session.

-I was really surprised by this reaction at first.
-I’ve heard a number of reasons people have that keep them from celebrating themselves with boudoir photography, but this one was new to me.
-I mentioned it to another client, who had also filled out my interview questionnaire but hadn’t said anything like that in it, and she confirmed that indeed, on some level she felt the same way.
+At first, her reaction really surprised me.
+I’ve heard a number of reasons people have that keep them from celebrating themselves with boudoir photography, but I hadn’t heard that one before.
+I mentioned it to another client, who she confirmed that indeed, on some level she felt the same way.

-Suddenly I had had the same reaction about something I did a number of years ago, and all those feelings came rushing back.
+Suddenly I flashed back to something I did a number of years ago, something that had made me feel similarly worried about being vain.
+Now all those feelings came rushing back.

 So a while back, after hemming and hawing for a long time, I decided to get my teeth professionally whitened.
-It’s not an inexpensive process, and on the nonprofit arts salary I used to have, it was a chunk of my paycheck.
-The bigger reluctance I had centered on whether it said something negative about me that this was how I was choosing to spend my money.
-But I did it, and afterward I actually broke down crying because I felt like I really was vain for doing it.
+That procedure does not come cheap, and on my nonprofit arts salary….
+But I had a bigger reluctance.
+Did it say something negative about me that this was how I was choosing to spend my money?
+I did it — and instantly regretted it.
+After the procedure I broke down crying because I felt like I really was vain for doing it.
 To make matters worse, the process wasn’t even that effective on me.

 Now all these years later, I have such a different attitude about it.
-Doing boudoir photos for my clients and helping them love themselves more has helped me realize that I too deserve to feel good about myself.
+Doing boudoir photos for my clients and helping them love themselves more has helped me, too.
+I now realize that I deserve to feel good about myself as well.
 And if that means I want to have white (or at least white-ish) teeth, that’s a choice I deserve to make.
 Of course, doing boudoir also means that I can learn to love my body just the way it is, but both things can exist at the same time.
 As for the gap, well, I just rewatched The Matrix this weekend, and Laurence Fishburne has that gap, too, and he’s really fucking cool.
 So I can live with the gap.

 What this all really comes down to is that boudoir is a place not only free of judgement, it’s a place of celebration and exploration.
 It’s the antithesis of vanity, because vanity is hollow.
 Boudoir is anything but hollow; it’s filled with everything you bring to it.
 Your dreams, your vulnerability, your sense of self.